Fall in love

 Comfort Ratio

 Some readers want books that confirm their world.
 Others want books that unsettle it.
-Your comfort ratio tells us how much unfamiliarity you can carry — and how much challenge is just enough.
+Your comfort ratio tells us how much you read to be soothed versus challenged — the higher it runs, the more you reach for a book that reassures.

 Valence Preference